 Miracles, which mostly focus on healing and curing, with some non-combat spells thrown in for good measure, but lightning spells and powerful force blasts are covered by it too.

 Pyromancy now scales in effectiveness with your combined faith and intellect stats, but has no hard requirements to be used either way, so it can be used by anyone.
 They're mostly blow-stuff-up spells that let you chuck fireballs like grenades, but there's a couple of buffs and two poison spells.
 You can no longer start as a character who knows pyromancy.

-Hexes are new, and require you to have both intelligence and faith (scaling is based on whichever is lower for your character), making these for advanced, dedicated spell-slingers only.
+Hexes are a new category encompassing the dark & abyssal magic of Manus from the first game, and require you to have both intelligence and faith (scaling is based on whichever is lower for your character), making these for advanced, dedicated spell-slingers only.
 These spells tend to be powerful and have really nasty debuffs that badly weaken enemies.
 However, hexes require either a sorcery staff or a sacred chime to be able to cast them, since some hexes require higher intelligence than faith to cast and vice versa.
 There are also six hexes that require souls to perform them with full power.

 Gender Bender: There's a coffin in Things Betwixt, guarded by two Ogres, and hopping into it swaps your character's gender.
 Presumably this is for aesthetic reasons.

 Giant Space Flea from Nowhere: The Demon of Song is just sort of...there.
 The only background information we get is that it took up residence in that area sometime before the game, and that the line of maidens who would appease it has died out.

 Ghost Ship: There's one in No Man's Wharf, illuminated by blue flames and with no operating crew in sight save for a few Varangian soldiers and the Flexile Sentry.
 And you can ride it to the Lost Bastille!